yhadzhiev/ICS-Splitter/ReadMe.md

 App icon by ByteDance IconPark

 Runs on .NET 8.
 Created in Visual Studio with Windows Forms and C#.
-Free to distribute for free, unaltered, accompanied by this ReadMe file.
-2025
+Free modify, improve and to distribute free of charge and in good faith.